textX/textX/docs/howto.md

    [tests/functional/examples/test_free_text_with_references.py](https://github.com/textX/textX/blob/master/tests/functional/examples/test_free_text_with_references.py)

-## Referncing a JSON database from within a textX model
+## Referencing a JSON database from within a textX model

 Here, we link a textX model with a non textX database (could be any database or data structure available in python).
 If you have, e.g., a DOORS binding,